-Although Kwon was successful at first, he struggled to be matched to compete.
-He won his first seven matches, but he was frustrated that it took him more than four and a half years to build that record.
+Although Kwon was successful at first, he struggled to be matched against opponents.
+He won his first seven contests, but he was frustrated that it took him more than four and a half years to build that record.

-Luckily, his talent was noticed by ONE Championship, and he has scored two first-round knockouts in his opening three contests inside the world’s largest martial arts organization so far.
+Luckily, his talent was noticed by ONE Championship, and so far, he has scored three first-round TKOs in the world’s largest martial arts organization.

-Now, the Extreme Combat and Top Gym BF representative is gunning for his third victory on the global stage to take a step closer to his goal of winning the biggest prize in martial arts.
+Now, at the upcoming ONE: FIRE & FURY, Kwon is gunning for his fourth victory on the global stage.
+If the South Korean is successful, then he will take a step closer to his goal of winning the biggest prize in martial arts.

 “For me, ONE Championship is a dream come true.
-I wanted to compete on the big stage, and there are many things I want to achieve here,” Kwon says.
+I wanted to compete on the big stage, and there are many things I want to achieve here,” he says.

 “I want to return to Korea one day wearing the World Championship belt.”